Tr-Meena/inform-us.github.io/README.md

-# inform-us.github.io
+# inform-us / add apps and games
-Guys here we will upload news and important updates !!! wake up
+Guys here we will advertise games and apps  !!! wake up